KashifAhmad/kashifahmad/README.md

 - 👨‍💻 7+ years of experience as Android App Developer(Java/Kotlin) and Flutter
 - 🔭 Partner @techeasesol.com
 - 🌱 I’m currently learning reactNative and Python.
-- 👯 I’m looking to collaborate on Civic related app.
 - 🤔 I’m looking for help on ASO.
 - 💬 Ask me about your Mobile application idea.
 - 📫 How to reach me: kashifuop99@gmail.com